-We visited this long-established restaurant named Hokkyokusei that is said to be the birthplace of Omurice.
+We visited this long-established restaurant named Hokkyokusei (北極星) that is said to be the birthplace of Omurice.

 Omu is omelette and rice is rice.
 Omurice (Omuraisu) is fried ketchup rice rolled with thin omelette.
 It is one of Yoshoku (Western-influenced Japanese foods).
 The birthplace of omurice is not clear.
 Some restaurants are said to be the birthplace.
 One of it is this Hokkyokusei.
 And in Tokyo, Taimeiken in Nihonbashi is said to be one of it.
 Both of restaurants have a long history and has been loved by lots of people.
 But Taimeiken is expensive, and Hokkyokusei is very inexpensive.
 Omuraisu cost from 720 yen !

 We can feel the history of them in such a wooden architecture built in 1950.